afrind/warp-draft/draft-ietf-moq-transport.md

 After the client receives a GOAWAY, it's RECOMMENDED that the client waits until there are no more active subscriptions before closing the session with NO_ERROR.
-Ideally this is transparent to the application using MOQT, which involves establishing a new session in the background and migrating active subscriptions and announcements.
+Ideally this is transparent to the application using MOQT, which involves establishing a new session in the background and migrating active subscriptions.
 The client can choose to delay closing the session if it expects more OBJECTs to be delivered.
 The server closes the session with a 'GOAWAY Timeout' if the client doesn't close the session quickly enough.